 Ministry of Justice

 The Skills for Justice team were invaluable to us to deliver this result.
 This required exceptional support and project management from the team to bring several organisations together working to the strictest of deadlines.
 Staff feel more valued and have greater transferable skills.
 We are confident that they will progress their careers in the sector.

 We feel valued as members with regular and worthwhile communication and visits.

-Her Majesty’s Inspectorate of Probation
+His Majesty’s Inspectorate of Probation

 Our project was about trying to bring more rigour in.
 Checking what skills everybody needs, and making sure we’ve supported them in getting those skills.
 The ambition in working with Skills for Justice was accreditation – to design a bespoke customised certificate of achievement in inspectorate skills.

-The Skills for Justice Consultancy Experts helped us, but also allowed us to speak when we needed to change things.
+The Skills for Justice consultancy experts helped us, but also allowed us to speak when we needed to change things.
 They completely understood the needs of the sector, but most importantly, they understood how to accommodate the learning requirements within the really restrictive environments that we work in.